USEPA/CMAQ/DOCS/Developer_Guide/CMAQ_Dev_Guide.md

 Several tools exist to document the effects of compiler choice and code change on model results.
 Examples include:
-**m3diff -** Quantify min, max, mean differences between two different model runs **VERDI -** Create absolute difference plots for multiple variables, timesteps, layers (see spatial differences) **1:1 Scatter Plots -** Plot the differences between two model runs in a concise layout.
+**m3diff -** Quantify min, max, mean differences between two different model runs **VERDI -** Create absolute difference plots for multiple variables, timesteps, layers (see spatial differences)
-Contact cmas@unc.edu for more information about 1:1 Scatter plot tools.
+In addition, we recommend utilizing **1:1 Scatter Plots** to demonstrate the differences between two model runs in a concise layout.

 ### Documentation Requirements
 Documentation is of course an integral part of the integration of any new feature into the CMAQ code base.
 The following products are helpful for expediting the review and integration process: